WOA-Project/SurfaceDuo-Guides/Update/UpdateDriversAndUEFI.md

 - Accept the User Account Control warning when prompted

-- Enter the drive letter of the connected phone in mass storage, as we previously mentioned, for us it's currently ```I:```, but it may very well be different for you.
-In our example, we enter ```I:``` and then press enter.
+- Enter the drive letter of the connected phone in mass storage, as we previously mentioned, for us it's currently ```X:```, but it may very well be different for you.
+In our example, we enter ```X:``` and then press enter.

 - The process may take a while, once it is done, you will be prompted to press any key, press enter when that's the case.